 - One or more pre-program courses may be waived if the student has achieved a “B” or better in an equivalent undergraduate course (at an accredited four-year institution) or an equivalent graduate course within six years prior to the semester admitted.

-- One or more pre-program courses may be waived based on a combination of previous education and work experience at the discretion of the Assistant Dean of Graduate Programs.
+- One or more pre-program courses may be waived based on a combination of previous education and work experience at the discretion of the Associate Dean of Graduate Programs.